sebastiantoh/tp/docs/DeveloperGuide.md

 ![DeleteReminderActivityDiagram](images/ReminderDeleteActivityDiagram.png)

+*Fig. 22 - The different outcomes of the program that can occur from the `reminder delete 1` Command*

 #### Modelling `Reminder`s

 `Reminder` is modelled according to the class diagram below.

 ![ReminderClassDiagram](images/ReminderClassDiagram.png)

+*Fig. 23 - Class diagram used to model reminders*

 `Reminder` objects are saved within a `UniqueReminderList` stored in `AddressBook`.